Pro Care Strength Competition – August 14, 2014

 By the way, if you work with athletes, there is a new DVD Set coming out this week called the Elite Athletic Development Seminar, by Mike Robertson and Joe Kenn.
 It is being sold at a special price right now.
 I am not familiar with Joe Kenn, but I have seen a lot of Mike Robertson’s products in the past and that guy is a very good instructor.

 Check this program out today: Elite Athletic Development Seminar

 Thanks for watching my videos, and all the best with your training.

 - Block Weight Training – Taking It to the Next Level

 - Wild Card Grip Strength Challenge #3 – The Medley

 - International Pinch & Pull Grip Contest Videos

 This entry was posted on Monday, August 18th, 2014 at 12:21 pm and is filed under how to bench press, how to develop power, how to develop strength, strength training powerlifting, strength training to improve athletic performance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson